Learning to Feel the Future: DreamTacVLA for Contact-Rich Manipulation: Introduction

 \section{Introduction}

-Vision-Language-Action (VLA) models represent a major shift in robotics, allowing agents to leverage vast web-scale knowledge for general-purpose manipulation \cite{team2024octo, kim2024openvla, brohan2024rt}.
-However, their success is largely limited to visually guided tasks.
-When confronted with contact-rich scenarios such as inserting a plug, grasping deformable objects, or detecting slip, they become physically blind and often fail.
-They can see the world, but they cannot feel it.
-Although several recent efforts have attempted to incorporate tactile data into VLA pipelines \cite{huang2025tactilevla, cheng2025omnivtla}, they typically rely on low-dimensional force and torque signals that are sparse and ambiguous.
-These signals can indicate that contact has occurred, but not how or where.
+Vision-Language-Action (VLA) models enable robots to leverage web-scale knowledge for general-purpose manipulation \cite{Ghosh-RSS-24, pmlr-v270-kim25c, pmlr-v229-zitkovich23a}, but their success is largely limited to visually guided tasks.
+In contact-rich scenarios such as insertion or deformable object manipulation, VLA agents often fail due to the lack of tactile awareness.
+Although recent work has introduced tactile inputs into VLA pipelines \cite{huang2025tactilevla, cheng2025omnivtla}, these approaches rely on low-dimensional force or torque signals that are sparse and ambiguous, providing little information about how or where contact occurs.

+To create robots capable of human-level dexterity, tactile sensing must be high-resolution and integrated across multiple spatial scales.
+However, scaling such tactile-aware models poses a fundamental data challenge: visual tactile sensors are expensive and fragile, making large-scale real-world data collection prohibitively costly.
+We therefore construct a large-scale tactile data generation pipeline in simulation, complemented by a high-fidelity digital twin of the tactile sensor and manipulation environment to improve sim-to-real transfer.
+This hybrid strategy enables scalable tactile learning while maintaining physical realism.

-To create robots capable of human-level dexterity, we must bridge this gap.
-Yet significant challenges remain: contact-rich tasks inherently demand information at multiple spatial scales.
-This motivates our hierarchical perception scheme, which organizes sensory input into three levels: \textbf{macro}, providing arm-level context of the overall task; \textbf{local}, offering end-effector vision for fine-grained manipulation; and \textbf{micro}, capturing fingertip-level tactile cues such as slip, insertion forces, and other subtle contact events as shown in Figure \ref{fig:three-scale}.
+However, data alone are not sufficient.
+Contact-rich manipulation inherently requires reasoning across multiple spatial scales, from global task context to fine-grained contact events.
+This motivates our hierarchical perception framework, which organizes sensory inputs into three levels: \textbf{macro} for arm-level task context, \textbf{local} for end-effector visual guidance, and \textbf{micro} for fingertip tactile cues such as slip and insertion forces (Figure~\ref{fig:three-scale}).

-However, integrating information across these scales is far from trivial, and the difficulty is amplified by a pronounced modality gap, as tactile signals bear little resemblance to visual inputs in both form and semantics.
-To address this, we first establish a spatial correspondence between vision and touch by mapping tactile activations to their locations in the wrist and third-person views using robot kinematics and calibrated camera parameters.
-Building on this alignment, we train a unified representation that brings these multi-scale modalities signal into a shared latent space.
-This allows the model to jointly reason about what the robot sees and what it feels, rather than treating vision and touch as isolated signals.
+Integrating information across these scales is non-trivial, as tactile signals differ fundamentally from visual inputs in both form and semantics.
+To bridge this modality gap, we establish spatial correspondence between vision and touch by mapping tactile activations to their locations in wrist and third-person views using robot kinematics and camera calibration.
+Based on this alignment, we learn a unified latent representation that enables joint reasoning over what the robot sees and what it feels.